Case management standards—criminal law

 B5.
 Instructions

-Duty lawyers should deal with clients the same day and not remand matters because the client or matter is difficult.
+Duty lawyers should try to deal with clients the same day and not remand matters unless it is appropriate to do so in all the circumstances.
 Duty lawyers must be aware of and comply with the Criminal practice guideline: Taking instructions from clients.
 A copy of the guideline is attached at Annexure W.

 Duty lawyers must complete a Criminal law duty lawyer form and record their client’s instructions and their advice to clients.
 Client instructions will depend on their decision in their matter, eg basic instructions taken on a guilty plea in a straight forward matter might include: